 Opportunity to meet the LibertyCon Guests and Staff

-Roundtable discussion of various and timely science topics moderated by Tedd Roberts.
+Roundtable discussion of various and timely science topics moderated by Dr. Robert Hampson.
 This is a remarkable panel dating back to the earliest LibertyCons.
 Everyone gets a say but no one gets to say too much.

 Are military support services (intel, engineering, logistics, medical, etc.) accurately portrayed in Military SF?
 Our blue ribbon panel of military experts will discuss where the best and worst descriptions can be found.
 Tom Mays moderates.

-The panel will discuss the current problems of TBI in civilian as well and veteran populations - especially NFL and youth soccer & football.
+Dr. Robert Hampson will moderate this discussion on current problems of TBI in civilian as well and veteran populations - especially NFL and youth soccer & football.
 Discussion will also include how the current science and treatment has evolved courtesy of treating wounded warriors.